certifaction/hinsign-cli/README.md

 **E-prescription as part of HIN Sign**

-The E-prescription Switzerland service is part of the HIN Sign service and is therefore available via the same integration.
-The component only needs to be integrated once and can be used to sign documents and/or e-prescriptions.
+The E-prescription Switzerland service is part of the HIN Sign service and is therefore available via a similar integration.

-For integrators, this means:

-* An existing or new "HIN Sign document signature"-integration can also make use of the e-prescription functionality.
-* An existing or new "E-prescription Switzerland service"-integration can also be used to sign documents.

 The HIN Sign document signature can be used to sign documents, which don't require a handwritten signature by law.
 Examples: